Hinduism in Belgium: Brussels Mandir

+Balinese Temples

 Two Balinese Temples exist in the Pairi Daiza botanical garden in Belgium.

 The 4-hectare (9.9-acre) Kingdom of Ganesha, which was opened in 2009, is the largest Indonesian garden in Europe, and reproduces the plant life and feel of the Indonesian archipelago, particularly Bali.
 Its collections include Pura Agung Shanti Buwana Balinese Hindu temple, East Nusa Tenggara and Toraja traditional houses and miniature replicas of Borobudur and Prambanan temples.
 In August 2009 the Indonesian government has sent a pair of Sumatran elephants to enliven the Indonesian Park.
 It is the first endangered animal breeding loan program that Indonesia ever had in Europe.

-Community Life
+State Recognition

+In 2013, the Hindu Forum placed an application for official recognition of Hinduism as a religion by the state.
+In 2022, a subsidy grant was awarded to the Belgian Hindu community, an initial step towards official recognition.
+The Belgian government provides state funding for officially recognised religions.
+In 2022, 281.7 million Euros were awarded to officially recognised religions, out of which 41,500 Euros was granted to the Belgian Hindu community for use in 2023.
+This amount is said to double annually.

 According to the Ipsos survey, about 40% of the participants considers Hindus as real Belgians and about 35% stated that Hindus are not true Belgians.